 Gateway parents are involved, active and inspired.
 From fundraising to field trips, the parent community makes a vital contribution to the life of the school.
 Volunteer opportunities range from working in the classroom and driving on field trips, to being a room parent or assisting with special event planning such as Grandfriends Day, Bike to School Day and Staff Appreciation Luncheon.
 Parents also choose to get involved by serving as Parent Ambassadors for tours and open houses, helping with our Auction Committee, and serving on the Board of Trustees and/or its various committees.

 Gateway School is rich with school-wide traditions and celebrations.
 From our monthly all-school assemblies to our annual all-school celebrations, Gateway families have the opportunity to join with students, faculty and staff in sharing our school culture and values.

 First Friday These monthly assemblies are held in front of the Peace Trees on the blacktop.
 Our entire community is invited to attend, and celebrate student learning and our strong values and culture.

 Ofrenda The first week in November, our entire community lovingly builds an ofrenda to memorialize loved ones who have passed away.

 Grandfriends Day The Tuesday before Thanksgiving Break, Grandparents and other “grand-friends” are invited to spend time in the classrooms.
 Classroom teachers and specialists design an activity for the students to share with their loved ones.

 Ocean Day The Thursday before Spring Break is a celebration of our school-wide science curriculum’s focus on the oceans.

-One World Day The second Friday in April, we celebrate the ties that bind our diverse community together, with ingredients for the One World Salad produced by the school’s Life Lab.
+One World One Earth Day The second Friday in April, we celebrate the ties that bind our diverse community together, with ingredients for the One World Salad produced by the school’s Life Lab.